alberti42/recoll-macos/docs/index.rst

 explanation.

 ipath
    This data value (set as a field in the Doc object) is stored, along with the URL, but not indexed by RCL.
 Its contents are not interpreted by the index layer, and its use is up to the application.
-For example, the RCL file system indexer uses the ``ipath`` to store the part of the document access path internal to (possibly imbricated) container documents. ``ipath`` in this case is a vector of access elements (e.g, the first part could be a path inside a zip file to an archive member which happens to be an mbox file, the second element would be the message sequential number inside the mbox etc.). ``url`` and ``ipath`` are returned in every search result and define the access to the original document.
-    ``ipath`` is empty for top-level document/files (e.g. a PDF document which is a filesystem file).
+   For example, the RCL file system indexer uses the ``ipath`` to store the part of the document access path internal to (possibly imbricated) container documents. ``ipath`` in this case is a vector of access elements (e.g, the first part could be a path inside a zip file to an archive member which happens to be an mbox file, the second element would be the message sequential number inside the mbox etc.). ``url`` and ``ipath`` are returned in every search result and define the access to the original document. ``ipath`` is empty for top-level document/files (e.g. a PDF document which is a filesystem file).
 The RCL GUI knows about the structure of the ``ipath`` values used by the filesystem indexer, and uses it for such functions as opening the parent of a given document.

 udi
    An ``udi`` (unique document identifier) identifies a document.
    Because of limitations inside the index engine, it is restricted in length (to 200 bytes), which is why a regular URI cannot be used.
 The structure and contents of the ``udi`` is defined by the application and opaque to the index engine.
 For example, the internal file system indexer uses the complete document path (file path + internal path), truncated to length, the suppressed part being replaced by a hash value.
 The ``udi`` is not explicit in the query interface (it is used "under the hood" by the ``rclextract`` module), but it is an explicit element of the update interface.

-parent\_udi
+parent_udi
    If this attribute is set on a document when entering it in the index, it designates its physical container document.
-In a multilevel hierarchy, this may not be the immediate parent.
-    ``parent_udi`` is optional, but its use by an indexer may simplify index maintenance, as RCL will automatically delete all children defined by ``parent_udi == udi`` when the document designated by ``udi`` is destroyed. e.g. if a ``Zip`` archive contains entries which are themselves containers, like ``mbox`` files, all the subdocuments inside the ``Zip`` file (mbox, messages, message attachments, etc.) would have the same ``parent_udi``, matching the ``udi`` for the ``Zip`` file, and all would be destroyed when the ``Zip`` file (identified by its ``udi``) is removed from the index.
+In a multilevel hierarchy, this may not be the immediate parent. ``parent_udi`` is optional, but its use by an indexer may simplify index maintenance, as RCL will automatically delete all children defined by ``parent_udi == udi`` when the document designated by ``udi`` is destroyed. e.g. if a ``Zip`` archive contains entries which are themselves containers, like ``mbox`` files, all the subdocuments inside the ``Zip`` file (mbox, messages, message attachments, etc.) would have the same ``parent_udi``, matching the ``udi`` for the ``Zip`` file, and all would be destroyed when the ``Zip`` file (identified by its ``udi``) is removed from the index.
 The standard filesystem indexer uses ``parent_udi``.

 Stored and indexed fields
    The ```fields`` file <#RCL.INSTALL.CONFIG.FIELDS>`__ inside the RCL configuration defines which document fields are either ``indexed`` (searchable), ``stored`` (retrievable with search results), or both.
    Apart from a few standard/internal fields, only the ``stored`` fields are retrievable through the Python search interface.

+.. _RCL.PROGRAM.PYTHONAPI.SEARCH:

 Python search interface
 ~~~~~~~~~~~~~~~~~~~~~~~

+.. _RCL.PROGRAM.PYTHONAPI.RECOLL:

 The recoll module
 ^^^^^^^^^^^^^^^^^